ILLIAC IV: Origins

 In June 1952, Daniel Slotnick began working on the IAS machine at the Institute for Advanced Study (IAS) at Princeton University.
 The IAS machine featured a bit-parallel math unit that operated on 40-bit words.
-Originally equipped with Williams tube memory, a magnetic drum from Engineering Research Associates was later added.
+Originally equipped with Williams tube memory, a magnetic drum memory from Engineering Research Associates was later added.
 This drum had 80 tracks so two words could be read at a time, and each track stored 1,024 bits.

 While contemplating the drum's mechanism, Slotnik began to wonder if that was the correct way to build a computer.
 If the bits of a word were written serially to a single track, instead of in parallel across 40 tracks, then the data could be fed into a bit-serial computer directly from the drum bit-by-bit.
 The drum would still have multiple tracks and heads, but instead of gathering up a word and sending it to a single ALU, in this concept the data on each track would be read a bit at a time and sent into parallel ALUs.
 This would be a word-parallel, bit-serial computer.

 Slotnick raised the idea at the IAS, but John von Neumann dismissed it as requiring "too many tubes".
-Slotnick left the IAS in February 1954 to return to school for his PhD and the matter was forgotten.
+Slotnick left the IAS in February 1954 to return to school to pursue his PhD degree and the matter was forgotten.

 SOLOMON

-After completing his PhD and some post-doc work, Slotnick ended up at IBM.
-By this time, for scientific computing at least, tubes and drums had been replaced with transistors and core memory.
+After completing his PhD and some post-doctoral work, Slotnick ended up at IBM.
+By this time, for scientific computing at least, tubes and drums had been replaced with transistors and magnetic-core memory.
 The idea of parallel processors working on different streams of data from a drum no longer had the same obvious appeal.
-Nevertheless, further consideration showed that parallel machines could still offer significant performance in some applications; Slotnick and a colleague, John Cocke, wrote a paper on the concept in 1958.
+Nevertheless, further consideration showed that parallel machines could still offer significant performance in some applications; Slotnick and a colleague, John Cocke (better known as the inventor of RISC), wrote a paper on the concept in 1958.

-After a short time at IBM and then another at Aeronca Aircraft, Slotnick ended up at Westinghouse's Air Arm division, which worked on radar and similar systems.
-Under a contract from the US Air Force's RADC, Slotnik was able to build a team to design a system with 1,024 bit-serial ALUs, known as "processing elements" or PE's.
+After a short time at IBM and then a stint at Aeronca Aircraft, Slotnick ended up at Westinghouse's Air Arm division, which worked on radar and similar systems.
+Under a contract from the Air Force's Rome Air Development Center (RADC), Slotnik was able to build a team to design a system with 1,024 bit-serial ALUs, known as "Processing Elements" (PE).
 This design was given the name SOLOMON, after King Solomon, who was both very wise and had 1,000 wives.

-The PE's would be fed instructions from a single master central processing unit (CPU), the "control unit" or CU.
-SOLOMON's CU would read instructions from memory, decode them, and then hand them off to the PE's for processing.
+The PEs would be fed instructions from a single master CPU, the "control unit" or CU.
+SOLOMON's CU would read instructions from memory, decode them, and then hand them off to the PEs for processing.
 Each PE had its own memory for holding operands and results, the PE Memory module, or PEM.
-The CU could access the entire memory via a dedicated memory bus, whereas the PE's could only access their own PEM.
+The CU could access the entire memory via a dedicated memory bus, whereas the PEs could only access their own PEM.
 To allow results from one PE to be used as inputs in another, a separate network connected each PE to its eight closest neighbours.